ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

     return number ** power
 ```

 This function `power_of` can be called in several ways because it has default value for the second argument.
-First we may call it omitting the second argument at all.
+First, we may call it omitting the second argument at all.

 ```{code-cell}
 assert power_of(3) == 9